outpatient US clinical experience

 There may be an opportunity to attend Grand Rounds on Thursdays in the Department of Dermatology but the availability of this opportunity will be at the discretion of the preceptor.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in dermatology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in dermatology.
 IMGs seeking careers in family medicine, internal medicine, and pediatrics will find this rotation particularly useful as skin problems are very common in primary care.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.